mysql, The Command-line Tool

 mysqlrepair: The default option will be -r mysqlanalyze: The default option will be -a mysqloptimize: The default option will be -o

-The options available for mysqlcheck
+The options available for mysqlcheck are listed here, please

-check what your version supports with mysqlcheck --help
+check what your version supports with mysqlcheck --help.

 -A, --all-databases